 While we engage with many members of the community we’re informed that the majority of this family have fled the village, an occurrence not uncommon.
 “We have a huge problem of migration here.
 People are leaving the mountains for the city.
 We want to encourage people to stay in this region because many of the villages are becoming barren.
 Our aim is to provide the incentive of sustainable business opportunity” Poonam said.

-Through initiatives such as responsible tourism and fair trade, Fernweh Fair Travel is providing an opportunity for sustainable livelihoods in these villages.
+Through initiatives such as sustainable tourism and fair trade, Fernweh Fair Travel is providing an opportunity for sustainable livelihoods in these villages.
 Their slogan “uplifting communities in the Himalayas” rings true as the social stigmas surrounding the ‘Untouchables’ gradually diminish through the empowerment of human beings.